-2.4 Analytical Data Quality Evaluation
+2.6 Analytical Data Quality Evaluation

-As per the Region 2 SVI Off-Site Work Plan, all laboratory analysis will be completed by an Environmental Laboratory Approval Program (ELAP) laboratory selected by NYSDEC.
-The selected laboratory will provide data deliverables in formats acceptable to the NYSDEC and data validator (NY ASP B and NYSDEC EquIS formats).
-All laboratory data will be reviewed by a third-party data validator according to the requirements referenced in the generic Region 2 P-Sites SC Work Plan and HRP's Generic QAPP.
+As per the generic Region 2 P-Site SC Work Plan, all laboratory analysis will be completed by an Environmental Laboratory Approval Program (ELAP) laboratory selected by the NYSDEC.
+The selected laboratory will provide data deliverables in formats acceptable to the NYSDEC and data validator (NY ASP B and NYSDEC EQuIS formats).
+All laboratory data will be reviewed by a third-party data validator according to the requirements referenced in the generic Region 2 P-Site SC Work Plan and HRP's Generic QAPP.